rbc-web/ReactSetup/docs/diy-setup.md

 [More info](https://babeljs.io/docs/en/babel-preset-env#corejs)

-#### Do we have to import core-js polyfill somewhere?
+#### Do we have to import core-js and regenerator-runtime polyfills somewhere?
-If using `'useBuiltIns': 'usage'`, no. The importation should automatically be done for us when using this option.
+If using `'useBuiltIns': 'usage'`, no. The importation should automatically be done.

-But if using other options, we might need to import core-js or list it as an entry point in webpack.
+But if using other options, directly importing core-js and regenerator-runtime or listing them as entry points in webpack may be needed.

+The below quote references @babel/polyfill as the package with polyfill, but the usage of @babel/polfill has been depreciated in favor of using core-js, and regenerator-runtime.

 >When used alongside @babel/preset-env,
 >